Słowiński National Park – updated 11 January 2023.

-Słowiński National Park is a very popular attraction for nature lovers and hikers and is located in the Pomeranian Voivodeship between Łeba and Rowy on the Baltic coast.
+The Park is a very popular attraction for nature lovers and hikers and is located in the Pomeranian Voivodeship between Łeba and Rowy on the Baltic coast.
 The park is 186 sq km in size and extends for 33 km.
 In 1977 the park was placed on Unesco’s list of World Biosphere Reserves.
 The park is known for its unique and dynamic coastal landscapes, including sand dunes, beaches, and sea cliffs, as well as for its diverse plant and animal life.

 Słowiński National Park consists mainly of lakes and rivers surrounded by peat bog, meadows and woods.
 The two largest lakes being Łebsko and Gardno.
 Historically, the lakes in Słowiński were bays; however over time, they were slowly cut off from the Baltic sea by the sandbar and today, they are shallow lagoons.

 One of the main attractions of the park is the moving dunes, which are one of the most unique and unique landscapes in Europe, the dunes are constantly shifting due to the action of winds, creating a constantly changing landscape.
 Waves and wind carry the sand inland at a speed of 3 to 10 metres each year.
 Some dunes can reach heights of up to 30 metres.

 In total, the park provides hikers with 140 kilometres of tourist walking trails; which are well-maintained and include benches and places to rest.
 There are also a number of observation towers beside the lakes.
 Around the park there are plenty of parking areas as well as hotels and camp sites, particularly in Łeba.

 Słowiński National Park is located on the path of migrating birds and at times can be home to over 250 species including swans, ducks, crows and eagle owls.
 Large parts of the lakeshores have been made into strict no-access reserves, free from human interference and birds feel safe there.
 Mammals that you may spot include hares, deer and wild boar.